 Queen Anne’s lace.
 Photo courtesy of Joshua Mayer/Creative Commons.

 Queen Anne’s lace is native to Asia and Europe, but invasive in North America.
-Contact with Queen Anne’s lace may cause skin irritation and blistering, especially in people with sensitive skin.
+If you have sensitive skin, contact with Queen Anne’s lace may cause skin irritation.
 Others may not experience any negative interactions.
 Before you consider handling this plant, make sure you're positive that it's not one of the similar-looking species listed above.
-Ingestion may be toxic to some people and animals.
 This plant typically measures one to two feet tall and sometimes has a small reddish flower in the center.
 Stems are fuzzy with small grooves.
 See where Queen Anne’s lace can be found »